ludvikpet/Group98_MLOps/reports/README.md

 If we were to set up unit tests for our API, we would test the expected output for a given input to assess whether the API works as intended.
 For example our predict end-point expects a .json input and should return a dictionary.
 We could assert that an arbitrary .json input correctly returns a dictionary of predicted targets and associated probabilities.
 We could also implement unit tests for our monitoring functionality, that should ensure that new requests are correctly written to the .csv file

 In terms of load testing, we could use the `locust` framework to test how heavy a load, our API could handle.
 This would involve simulating a number of users in a small time window, and monitoring if and when our API crashes.
+We expect issues to arise for string lengths longer than the model max sequence length (we don't know the default behaviour), and when two users interact with the api which makes a write to cloud bucket concurrently.
+This could be tested with two scripts spawned at the same time which send requests.

 ### Question 26